Fort Dobbs (North Carolina): Early uses

-Between 1756 and 1760, Fort Dobbs was used as a base of operations for Waddell's company of provincials.
+Between 1756 and 1760, Fort Dobbs was used as a base of operations for Provincial soldiers.
 Dobbs also employed Waddell and the fort to conduct diplomacy with the province's native neighbors.
-The governor gave specific instructions on July 18, 1756, in a letter sent from New Bern to Waddell, who had just finished supervising the construction of the fort, and two other men, stating:
+The governor gave specific instructions on July 18, 1756, in a letter sent from New Bern to Waddell and two other men, stating:

 In addition to warning nearby natives against attacking settlers in the Carolinas, Dobbs also charged Waddell with attempting to keep peace with the Catawba.
 In one instance, Dobbs instructed Waddell to turn over a settler who had killed a Catawba hunter in order to placate the hunter's tribesmen, in the event assurances that the settler would be brought to justice under the province's laws did not persuade the Catawba to remain friendly with North Carolina.

 In 1756, Dobbs also approved the construction of another fort, this time in lands claimed by the Catawba, as well as both Carolinas, near modern-day Fort Mill, South Carolina.
 Workmen under Waddell's command began construction in 1756, but in 1757, Catawba leaders, influenced by South Carolina Governor William Lyttelton, informed North Carolina's government that they no longer wished for this second fort to be built, and construction of the second fort was permanently halted.

-At the commencement of the French and Indian War, settlers in the nearby Fourth Creek Congregation settlement sought protection by remaining in close proximity to the fort.
 The fort's garrison fluctuated yearly.
-Initially, a 50-man company manned the fort.
-With construction of the Catawba fort halted In mid-1757, Bailey's 50-man company was added to the garrison.
+Initially, a 50-man company under Captain Waddell manned the fort.
+The colony raised two fifty-man companies in 1756 for service on the frontier; Waddell's was to build the Catawba Fort, while Captain Andrew Bailey's garrisoned Fort Dobbs.
+With construction of the Catawba fort halted In mid-1757, Waddell's 50-man company was added to the garrison.
 1758 saw all of North Carolina's troops sent to Pennsylvania to participate in the Forbes Campaign.
 The fort was garrisoned by two 30-man companies at the outbreak of the Anglo-Cherokee War in 1759.
 By the time of the February, 1760 attack on the fort, only one 30-man company was serving at Fort Dobbs.

-In Waddell's absence, the fort was under the command of Captain Andrew Bailey.